Groucho's Deli: History

 In the following years, the name was officially changed to "Groucho's Deli", and the restaurant moved from downtown Columbia, to the Five Points area of the city, a location which remains open today.

 Ownership was passed down to Ivan Miller in 1965, and Harold "Groucho" Miller died in 1974.
 At this point, the restaurant began to transition to more standard deli food offerings, trademark subs and salads served with Groucho's formula 45 sauce, and becoming "less about the retail sale of exotic foods and more about feeding folks who wanted to sit down and eat."

 In 2000, Bruce Miller, Ivan's son, became owner, and the restaurant opened its first franchise location in Lexington, South Carolina.
 Ivan Miller died in 2001.
+In 2026 Groucho's Deli celebrated 85 Years in business.
+Groucho's longevity can be attributed to strong community involvement and adapting to innovations in restaurant technology.

 Menu

-Groucho's is known for its quality meats and dipper-style sandwiches, as well as its Formula 45 and Formula 95 sauces, and its potato salad and coleslaw.
+Groucho's is known for its quality meats and dipper-style sandwiches, traditional deli menu, large salads, as well as its homemade dressings (including Formula 45 and Formula 95 sauces), and its potato salad and coleslaw.
+Groucho's has won awards in South Carolina for best sandwich, best delicatessen, best subs, best salads and best Sweet Tea by readers of The State Newspaper, Post and Courier Newspaper, Free Times Newspaper, and Columbia Metropolitan Magazine for decades.
+In the 1980s Ivan Miller introduced heart healthy and vegetarian menu items.
+In 2018 Groucho's introduced the "Healthy Lifestyle" section.
+Expanding the menu offerings to contain baby Bella mushrooms, organic harvest salad, and superfood blends.

 Locations

-As of July 2024, Groucho's Deli has 30 locations in three states: Georgia, North Carolina, and South Carolina.
+As of July 2026, Groucho's Deli has 32 locations in three states: Georgia, North Carolina, and South Carolina.
 Each location is a franchise (excluding the original in Five Points) and is individually owned and operated, with "exclusive distributor partnerships and extensive on-site training" to maintain consistency from location to location.Entrepreneur Magazine ranked Groucho's Deli #327 for franchising in 2015 and #11 in Submarine Sandwiches in 2022 on the Franchise 500.